INTENT-TECHNOLOGIES/pocnfc/docs/Configuration.md

 ###On the raspberry pi side:
 Configure the suitable collection which contain the authorized IDs The last thing to do is to modify your Arduino file in order to build your JSON file.
-Please take a look at the lib directory (exemple.cpp).
+Please take a look at the Arduino directory (pocnfc.cpp).
 Be sure to write something on your tag before!

 [**Previous**](Architecture.md)           [**Next**](Testandsuggestions.md)